SaarEzagouri980/SaarEzagouri980.github.io/index.md

 # About me: <br>
 My name is Saar Ezagouri, a PhD student in the <a href="https://www.weizmann.ac.il/Biomolecular_Sciences/Asher/"> lab of Prof. Gad Asher / Weizmann Institute of Science / Israel.</a> <br>
-We study the role of circadian rhythms in metabolism, in particular I study the interaction between physical exercise and the circadian clock. <br>
+The lab studies the role of circadian rhythms in metabolism and in particular I study the interaction between physical exercise and the circadian clock. <br>
 Outside of the lab I am a sports registered dietitian (RD) and strength and conditioning trainer. <br>
 <a href="https://www.linkedin.com/in/saar-ezagouri-959a8b1a8/"> My LinkedIn </a>